Isabel Maxwell: Later technology leadership

-Maxwell was the president of Commtouch, Inc., an Israeli-American e-mail messaging and security company, from 1997 to 2001.
+Maxwell was the president of Commtouch Inc. (now CYREN), an Israeli and American e-mail messaging and security company, from 1997 to 2001.
 The company went public on NASDAQ in 1999.
 In 2014, the company changed its name to CYREN.

 From 2003 to 2004, Maxwell was invited by Blumberg capital to become CEO of iCognito, renamed Puresight, an Israeli web content filtering software company.
 She turned the company around, and it was sold in 2005 to Boston Communications.